-Our rigorous tests reveal how brands, such as Ariel, Bold, Daz, Fairy, Persil and Surf, as well as cheaper supermarket own-brand detergents compare.
+Our rigorous tests reveal how brands, such as Ariel, Fairy, Persil and Surf, as well as cheaper supermarket own-brand detergents compare.
 We can then tell you whether it's worth spending more on a big brand for a better wash, or whether you could save money and banish stains with a supermarket own-brand.

 Head to our washing powder and laundry detergent reviews to find out which have earned Best Buy recommendations, or read on to find out more about our tests.

 How well does it remove all tough stains?

 Even the best washing powder or liquid detergent can't remove every last trace of the super-tough stains we use in our tests.
 So we examine how well each detergent tackles them.
 We measure stain-removal power using a photospectrometer, which shines light on the stains after washing.
 The more effective the detergent, the more light is reflected back from the fabric.

 And we don't just check a few stains.
 Our tests assess a huge range of common stains, which are applied in 5cm-diameter circles on swatches of fabric.